 2. Use Bright Light Exposure To Dictate Melatonin Levels

-This is all about decreasing melatonin (N-acetyl-5-methyoxytriptamine).
+Light and darkness have a huge impact on melatonin.
+This tip is all about decreasing melatonin (N-acetyl-5-methyoxytriptamine).
 If it’s light you have very little melatonin.
 This tells the body its day time and helps you wake up and increase alertness.
 If it is dark melatonin levels rise and this tells your body its time to sleep.

 With the strong linkage between light exposure and melatonin levels and alertness (Cajochen 2007), bright light exposure (BLE) has been investigated as a means to produce shifting of the circadian rhythms.

 This is why being on your phone or watching a bright TV screen before bed is not recommended.

 Used by itself in laboratory studies without travel, BLE appears to be capable of adjusting circadian melatonin and temperature rhythms.
 This phase adjustment can be achieved with a single dose of very bright (12,000 lux compared to typical room illumination levels of 400-600 lux) light exposure for 4 hours, but the exact pattern of phase adjustment is dependent on the timing of exposure (Dawson et al. 1993).
 Specifically, when applied during the evening just prior to habitual sleep time and the initiation of melatonin release and temperature decline, BLE created a 2.39-hour phase delay (i.e., delayed the onset of melatonin release and temperature decline).